Sipping on Steampunk Coffee During the Apocalypse with Jenny Lewis and the Seven Dwarfs of Silver Lake

 The following is the first part of a three-part impressionistic fantasy based on the myth of singer-songwriter Jenny Lewis.
 It is inspired by interviews, song lyrics, writings, photos, German folklore, Silver Lake, and the cinema of David Lynch.

-Van Nuys, 1986—They’ve pledged their allegiance by the time a decaying skeleton in a jumpsuit rolls out the TV set.
-“Arnie was kind enough to bring us a TV today, class, so please thank him,” says Mr. Palmer, who stands in front his fifth grade classroom, adjusting his large-framed glasses and sipping on a milky cup of coffee that has the fragrance of chocolate cake.
+They’ve pledged their allegiance by the time a decaying skeleton in a jumpsuit rolls out the TV set.
+“Arnie was kind enough to bring us a TV today, class, so please thank him,” says Mr. Palmer, who stands in front his fifth grade classroom, adjusting his glasses and sipping on a milky cup of coffee that has the fragrance of rotting chocolate cake.
 “Thank you, Arnie,” the fifth graders harmonize together in a predictably mocking tone.
 Mr. Palmer pivotes to the side to allow the squeaky cabinet to be positioned in front of the blackboard.
 He relishes his coffee out a patriotic mug painted with stars and stripes.
 He’s a man in his mid-thirties who smells like Folgers coffee and sandalwood-infused aftershave.
 “Can we watch Pee-wee?!?” says a young girl in the front row with black pigtails and Windex blue eyes.
 Mr. Palmer shakes his head and attaches an unnecessary amount of disgust to the young girl’s request.
 “Unfortunately, class, we’ll be pausing our reading of The Island of Blue Dolphins today.”
 The announcement sends a current of joy through the children.
 “But we are not going to be watching Pee-wee.
 We, along with the rest of the nation, will be watching the news today.”

 “The news sucks a big fat weenie!” yells a boy who quickly slips behind a school desk, giggling into his backpack.
-The mere mention of “weenie” causes the gaggle of fifth graders to burst into mass convulsions.
+The mere mention of “weenie” causes the room full of fifth graders to burst out into mass convulsions.
 “Who said that?” says Mr. Palmer, who, for once, doesn’t threaten the class with detention or afterschool trash pickup.
 “Not today, please…” Mr. Palmer pauses for a moment, sips his coffee, and continues.
 “I’m sorry to report that something very terrible has happened to the space shuttle Challenger.”
 The volume of the classroom is muted.
 A 10-year-old redhead named Jennifer Diane Lewis, wearing a tropical blue shirt with denim overalls, is a blooming actress who just filmed an anti-drug PSA with Danny Pintauro, the boy from Who's the Boss?
 The two TV stars sit in the front row as Mr. Palmer uses a remote control to find CNN.
 “There we are,” he says.

-“At around 11:39 a.m., the space shuttle Challenger,” says a very plain-looking man on CNN, “carried a confirmed seven astronauts as its crew, and, as we’re being told by NASA, quote, ‘disintegrated’ over the Atlantic Ocean near Cape Canaveral.
+“At around 11:39 a.m., the space shuttle Challenger,” says a very plain-looking man on CNN, “carried a confirmed seven astronauts as its crew, and, as we’re being told by representatives at NASA, quote, ‘disintegrated’ over the Atlantic Ocean near Cape Canaveral.
 It is an unspeakable tragedy.”
 The classroom is dark.
 The heavy drapes have been pulled over the tall factory windows.
 Jennifer watches the static eyeballs of her classmates flicker with the images of streaming white smoke and bursting orange fireballs.
 “How could they let this happen?”
 Mr. Palmer says to himself.
 “But this kind of thing never happens at NASA, it’s really impossible, Mr. Palmer,” says Jennifer, who has an unusually mature diction for a 10-year-old.
 Mr. Palmer is hypnotized by the CNN broadcast, which reports that one of the seven astronauts was a teacher from New Hampshire.
 “Christa McAuliffe!” says Jennifer, who quickly snaps her head towards Danny Pintauro, who looks utterly bored.
 “My mom told me about her,” she says as she turns back towards the fiery glow of the TV.
 “How unbelievably shocking,” she says.

 “Danny?
 Are you even watching this?”